 Structure, Sampling, Learning

-This book presents an in-depth treatment of compressive imaging, a topic which has developed over the last decade and has fundamentally changed the way modern image reconstruction is performed.
-It commences with a practical introduction to the subject, supported with examples and downloadable code.
-Next, it introduces core mathematical techniques in a concise yet rigorous way, before providing a detailed treatment of the mathematics of compressive imaging.
-The final part is devoted to the most recent trends in compressive imaging, deep learning and neural networks.
-This highly timely component of the book provides the first readable overview of this nascent topic.
-Looking toward the next 10-20 years of imaging research, and using both empirical and mathematical insights, this book examines both the potential benefits and the pitfalls of these latest approaches.
+Accurate, robust and fast image reconstruction is a critical task in many scientific, industrial and medical applications.
+Over the last decade, image reconstruction has been revolutionized by the rise of compressive imaging.
+It has fundamentally changed the way modern image reconstruction is performed.
+This in-depth treatment of the subject commences with a practical introduction to compressive imaging, supplemented with examples and downloadable code, intended for readers without extensive background in the subject.
+Next, it introduces core topics in compressive imaging – including compressed sensing, wavelets and optimization – in a concise yet rigorous way, before providing a detailed treatment of the mathematics of compressive imaging.
+The final part is devoted to recent trends in compressive imaging: deep learning and neural networks.
+With an eye to the next decade of imaging research, and using both empirical and mathematical insights, it examines the potential benefits and the pitfalls of these latest approaches.

 Code to generate many of the figures in the book is available here: